 The Cecret Lake trail is one of the most beautiful, fun, and rewarding easy hikes in the Salt Lake area.
 Offering plenty to see and do for visitors of all ages, Cecret Lake is a great day trip for the family on your vacation to Utah.

-The Cecret Lake (sometimes spelled Secret Lake) trail is one of the most beautiful, fun and rewarding easy hikes in the Salt Lake area.
-Cecret Lake is located in Albion Basin, which is famous for wildflowers that bloom mid-July through August.
+Cecret Lake, also spelled Secret Lake, is located near the town of Alta in the Albion Basin, which is famous for wildflowers that bloom mid-July through August.
 The trail is 1.2 miles each way and gains about 450 feet in elevation.

 To get to the trail, drive up the main road of Little Cottonwood Canyon, past Alta ski resort to Albion Basin Campground.
-The road turns to gravel once you get past the ski resort, but it's suitable for two-wheel drive cars.
-There's a small parking lot at the trailhead.
+The road turns to gravel once you get past the ski resort, but it's suitable for two-wheel drive cars, and there's a small parking lot at the trailhead.

-Rarely, during the busiest times, the parking lot at the trailhead may become too full and you may not be able to drive all the way to Albion Campground.
+Rarely, during the busiest times of the tourist season, the parking lot at the trailhead may become too full and you may not be able to drive all the way to Albion Campground.
 If this happens, you can walk up the dirt road from the Alta parking lot to the trailhead.
+On weekends and holidays during the summer, the town of Alta provides a shuttle from Alta's Albion Base parking lot to the trailhead.